Jean424/Book-Search-Engine/README.md

 ## Description:
 - With Google Book Search, user can search book and save/remove it for later use.
-- First when user visits the page, they can search a book which will then return a list of books available in google.
-- Then user will be given option to save the book or if book is already saved the button text will change to 'Book already saved'
-- Then when user saves the books they can visit 'See your Books' tab to get the list of saved books.
-- From here user can delete the book from the list.

 ## Technical:
 - Apollo Server is implemented that uses GraphQL queries and mutations to fetch and modify data